Robot Specific Blocks#

 Introduction#

-The V5RC Virtual Skills – Push Back Playground features blocks exclusive to the build designed for this Playground, including two motor options, an AI Vision Sensor, Bumper Switch, Distance Sensor, Optical Sensor, Touch LED, and GPS.
+The V5RC 25-26 Push Back Playground features blocks exclusive to the build designed for this Playground, including two motor options, AI Vision Sensor, Optical Sensor, and Game Positioning System (GPS).

-All standard VEXcode VR Blocks are available for use in the V5RC Virtual Skills – Push Back Playground.
+All standard VEXcode VR Blocks are available for use in the V5RC 25-26 Push Back Playground.

 Below is a list of all available Playground-specific Blocks: